CU-ESIIL/Innovation-Summit-2024/docs/index.md

 Access wireless service on campus by selecting UCB Guest Wireless from your available Wi-Fi network options and accepting the terms and conditions upon opening your web browser.
 You will be prompted to re-accept these terms and conditions periodically.
 If you encounter difficulty accessing the Internet, call 303-735-HELP (4357) or email help@colorado.edu for assistance during their business hours.
 Check firewalls or security settings on your computer that could possibly complicate accessing the campus Wi-Fi system before you arrive.

 ### Parking
 Permits are required to park on CU Boulder campus.
-For any non-CU employees/students who will need to park a vehicle on campus, please email esiil@colorado for parking pass information.
-The nearest to the SEEC building is Lot 556 (Campus Map).
+For any non-CU employees/students who will need to park a vehicle on campus, please complete this [form](https://forms.gle/Py9L17c74tjNwK3i9) to receive an email with event parking permit instructions, map, and voucher code for lot 556.
+Once the email is received, follow the permit instructions to claim your $0 permit.
+Guests only need to claim one permit for the week as it will last from 05/13-05/16.

 ## Hotels
 **[Fairfield Inn and Suites Boulder](https://www.marriott.com/en-us/hotels/vboff-fairfield-inn-and-suites-boulder/overview/?gclid=CjwKCAiArfauBhApEiwAeoB7qMAiU5fx2MLcvIu6_IzEGkfX_GXVtOJQkOGWaU63o8dVHRqDfwUKChoCQhUQAvD_BwE&gclsrc=aw.ds&cid=PAI_GLB0004YXD_GLE000BIM5_GLF000OETA)**